dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 Now the third alloc call is easy to imagine what is going to do, it can be done as an exercise.

-Well what we have seen so far is already an Allocation algorithm, that we can easily implement (in all the following examples we use uint8_t for all the pointer, in a real executin scenario probably will be better to use a bigger size for that variable):
+Well what we have seen so far is already an Allocation algorithm, that we can easily implement (in all the following examples we will use `uint8_t` for all the pointers, in a real execution scenario probably will be better to use a bigger size for that variable) its implementation is very simple:

 ```c
 uint8_t *cur_heap_position = 0; //This is just pseudocode in real word this will be a memory location